Lesiba/pay-roll-system/README.md

-# cycle: Pay-roll System for Icon-Africa
+# :cyclone: Pay-roll System for Icon-Africa

 # About